NelisW/my3D-Trium/building/Trium-build.md

 <img src="images/slider01.jpg" width=400>

 Notes before you start building:
 - There is nothing holding the screw head in place.
 Once mounted in the tower you cannot get to this screw head.
-It might be neccessary to unscrew the nuts later (see later) which means that you cannot properly tighten the nut because you cannot get to the screw head.
+It might be necessary to unscrew the nuts later (see later) which means that you cannot properly tighten the nut because you cannot get to the screw head.
 Of course, once glued in place you cannot remove the screw, but that is a small price to pay for the convenience of working on the slider in the tower.
 It should be possible to replace the slider plastic parts, but if it comes to the worst, you would have to buy a new slider assembly if the plastic parts wear out.
 You decide it you want to epoxy or not.
 - The tape in the slider issue: from the video and some postings it is seen that the slider must get a layer of tape on the metal carrier below the outer slider plastic.
 Perhaps the tape stuck to the slider is to take up some play between the slider and the tower.
 I added this layer of tape when I assembled the printer the first time, but found that the slide friction was higher than I expected.
 Later when printing I found that the stepper motor was missing steps (see below).
 When I disassembled the printer to add the epoxy to the slider screws, I decided to not put tape on again.
 The slider resistance was much less without the tape, and there was no appreciable play on the slider.
 When you build, test the slider first before applying the tape.
 You decide yourself.